-Slacken the two nuts on the rear wheel spindle.
+Slacken the two nuts an the rear wheel spindle.

-Remove the rear portion of the rear mudguard, with its stays, leaving tool box and stay in position.
+Remove the rear portion of the rear mudguard, with its stays, leaving tool box and stay In position.

-Remove the rear wheel from the fork ends by twisting it sideways to release and clear the rear brake cover plate anchor bolt and then withdrawing it to the rear.
+Remove the rear wheel from the fork ends by twisting It sideways to release and clear the rear brake cover plate anchor bolt and then withdrawing it to the rear.